stefanpython/asociatia-lsag/README.md

 ## Features

 - Informational pages about the association and its mission
-- Donation and support options
 - Contact form for inquiries
-- Blog section for news and updates
 - Responsive design for all devices

 ## Tech Stack